cloudify-cosmo/docs.getcloudify.org/content/intro/installation.md

 # Installing using packages

-Currently, packages are distributed for Centos 6.5 and 7, RHEL 7 and Windows.
+Currently, packages are distributed for Debian7.1+ Ubuntu14+, Rhel 6.5+, Centos6.5+ and Windows.

 ## Windows